la2050/challenge/_2021/create/altasea-at-the-port-of-los-angeles.md

   and opportunities for a ‘better life’ abound on shore and at sea; and, students make an emotional connection to learning through exploring the ocean and develop a love for the ocean and for life-long learning.
-Approximately how many people will be directly impacted by this proposal?: '50' Approximately how many people will be indirectly impacted by this proposal?: '8000' Please describe the broader impact of your proposal.: >- AltaSea's urban setting, cross-sector partnerships, physical assets and self-sustaining business model position us to demonstrate and maximize the game-changing impact of ocean science on education, business, and economic
+Approximately how many people will be directly impacted by this project, program, or initiative?: '50' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '8000' Describe how Los Angeles County will be different if your work is successful.: >- AltaSea's urban setting, cross-sector partnerships, physical assets and self-sustaining business model position us to demonstrate and maximize the game-changing impact of ocean science on education, business, and economic